What hydraulic pumps are used for

 Rotary actuators are used to provide torque from hydraulic pressure.
+However, unlike hydraulic motors that keep turning, a rotary actuator will only turn through a limited number of rotations.

 They are widely used in industrial and marine environments for applications such as clamping, tensioning, opening and closing valves or equipment, tilting or indexing etc.